-(d) A witness may retain replacement counsel if original counsel is suspended or excluded.
+(e) A witness may have a reasonable amount of time to retain replacement counsel if original counsel is suspended or excluded.

-Sec.
-1708.113 Right to submit statements.
+§1708.113 Right to submit statements.

 At any time during the course of an investigation, any person may submit documents, statements of facts, or memoranda of law for the purpose of explanation or further development of the facts and circumstances relevant to the safety matter under investigation.